For more than a decade, some have warned peak copper is on the horizon. Is the world really running out of the red metal?

-While peak copper may not be a factor, the current fundamentals supporting the copper market are here to stay for the long-term.
-The ERG’s Sobotka sees the electric vehicle sector adding 1.5 million tonnes of demand over the next decade on top of demand from expanding digital infrastructure.
-China plans to invest US$3.5 billion in digital infrastructure in 2020, which includes power-intensive data centres and 5G networks.
+While peak copper may not be a factor, the fundamentals supporting the market are here to stay for the long term.
+ERG’s Sobotka sees the electric vehicle sector adding 1.5 million tonnes of demand over the next decade on top of demand from expanding digital infrastructure.
+China plans to invest US$3.5 billion in digital infrastructure in 2020, which includes power-intensive data centers and 5G networks.

 Robust demand and weak supply are bound to drive copper prices higher.
-Roskill’s Barnes expects the copper price will likely rise further towards the end of 2020, and that the current environment has strong parallels to the rebound in the copper price after the global financial crisis.
-“Looking even further ahead, the supply impact of the coronavirus will extend far beyond this year,” said Sobotka said.
+Roskill’s Barnes expects the copper price will likely rise further towards the end of 2020, and believes the current environment has strong parallels to the rebound in the copper price after the global financial crisis.
+“Looking even further ahead, the supply impact of the coronavirus will extend far beyond this year,” said Sobotka.

 So is peak copper really coming?
 Perhaps not yet, but it’s clear the supply and demand situation could remain tight, leaving a market that’s potentially ripe for investment.
 If you’d like to learn more about copper’s fundamentals, click here to read our introductory guide.